data2health/mtip-tutorial/docs/lessons/Lesson3.md

  - Which folder x team permissions make the most sense for your project
  - Guidance about which kinds of documents go in which places

 Disk space is cheap; document search is cheap.
 Beyond these high level considerations, don't hand wring over baroque folder structure: Filing a document in *some* shared location with a searchable title is far more important than filing it in exactly the right subfolder.
 Don't postpone filing because you're overthinking subfolders.
-(Also note that you can add a document to more than one folder!)
+(Also note that you can add a document to more than one folder! [guidance here](https://docs.google.com/document/d/1UB-3w1PKcKrNnzLRhUVqASdhZEMK6U-OwMbcxfYTNIQ/edit))

 Have a huge backlog of unfiled documents?
 Create an "attic": a folder whose contents are of unknown / archival value.
 Gradually move things out as needed.